synbol/Awesome-Parameter-Efficient-Transfer-Learning/README.md

 - **Hierarchical Prompt Learning for Multi-Task Learning,** CVPR 2023.

-  *Liu, Yajing and Lu, Yuning and Liu, Hao and An, Yaozu and Xu, Zhuoran and Yao, Zhuokun and Zhang, Baofeng and Xiong, Zhiwei and Gui, Chenguang.*
+  *Liu, Yajing and Lu, Yuning and Liu, Hao and An, Yaozu and Xu, Zhuoran and Yao, Zhuokun and others.*

   [[Paper](https://openaccess.thecvf.com/content/CVPR2023/html/Liu_Hierarchical_Prompt_Learning_for_Multi-Task_Learning_CVPR_2023_paper.html)][Code]